The Vlasov-Poisson-Boltzmann/Landau system with polynomial perturbation near Maxwellian: Introduction

-For simplicity, we assume the initial data $F_0 $ is normalized such that the equilibrium associated to the equation \eqref{vpb1} will be the standard Gaussian function, i.e. which enjoys the same mass, momentum and energy as $F_0$.
+We reformulate the VPB/VPL system near a global Maxwellian.
+For simplicity, we assume the initial data $F_0$ is normalized such that the equilibrium associated with \eqref{vpb1} will be the standard Gaussian function, i.e. $\mu(v)\eqdefa (2\pi)^{-3/2} e^{-|v|^2/2}$, which enjoys the same mass, momentum, and energy as $F_0$.
+For the perturbation framework, we denote $F=[F_+,F_-]$ and let $f=[f_+,f_-]$ satisfies $F_\pm=\mu+f_\pm$.
+Then system \eqref{vpb1} and \eqref{vpb2} become